dermidgen/dvue/README.md

 at various resolutions.

 dvue is intended to remain as a standalone html file with the only external resource being jquery.
-It is intended to remain image free, using CSS to render devices and viewports.
+It is intended to remain image free, using CSS to render devices and viewports, and maintain no server-side dependencies.

-## todo
+## todo v0.1
  * add android phones
- * add ipad
  * add android tablets
  * add device chooser menu
  * add landscape resolutions
  * add device orientation control
  * add support for URL history
  * add support to intercept ctrl-r refresh and redirect to all viewports

+## todo v0.2
+ * add support for local storage of URL history
+ * add support for layout profiles
+ * add support for local storage of layout profiles
+ * add Chrome Store deployment target